nicholasadamou/set-me-up/README.md

 Use the `smu --lsrc` command to show how `rcm` would manage your dotfiles and to verify your setup.

+Additionally, you can use `smu --rcdn` command to remove files that were symlinked via `rcup`.

 - You can add new dotfiles and modules to your tag. `rcm` symlinks all files if finds.
 - File contents are not merged between tags, your file simply has a higher precedence and will be used instead.